billybong/dropwizard-angular/README.md

 dropwizard-angular
 ==================

-Silly project for playing around with Dropwizard and AngularJS Bundled as an application using Gradle install plugin.
+Silly project for playing around with a simple CRUD app using Dropwizard and AngularJS Bundled as an application using Gradle install plugin.

-Simply run gradlew install to build.
-Start with:
+Simply run "gradlew installApp" to build.
+You dont need either Maven or Gradle to build, just Java.
+Then start with:

 cd /build/install/dropwizard-angular/bin/
-dropwizard-angularjs server ../conf/config.yml
+dropwizard-angular server ../conf/config.yml